paneks19/201-class-02/README.md

 - Found CSS font styles at w3schools.com
 - Found out how to create a sticky header using the `position: fixed;` via W3schools.com
+- Figured out how to use `parseInt();` to force users input to be a number via W3school.com

 ### Reflections and Comments